qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/data/data_set/index.rst

           float: the average of all measured (not setpoint) arrays' ``fraction_complete()`` values, independent of the individual
               array sizes.
 If there are no measured arrays, returns zero.

+   .. py:method:: remove_incomplete()

+      "
+      Returns a DataSetPP minus any incomplete columns.

+      DataArrays are initialized with a set shape and filled with NaNs.
+      The NaNs get replaced during the measurements, but if the measurement is stopped prematurely, the existence of NaNs can cause problems when plotting.

+      Returns:
+          DataSetPP: a new DataSetPP with all incomplete columns removed.